smittal6/hugo-academic/README.md

-# hugo-academic
+# Hugo-Academic Theme
-Fork of the Hugo Academic Theme
+My fork of the Hugo Academic Theme